-LOCALITIES ADDITIONAL WEEKS LEAVE
+Localities Additional Weeks Leave

 QLD: Cairns, Innisfail, Townsville, Tully 0.4

 QLD: Shoalwater Bay 0.6

 NT: Alice Springs, Darwin 1.0

 SA: Woomera

 NT: Katherine 1.4

 WA: Exmouth, Karratha, Kununurra

-H4.16 Other fares assistance.
-For the purpose of other fares assistance, close relative means:

-a. an employee's partner, child, parent, sister or brother (including of the employee's partner); or b. any other person who is, by reason of the special circumstances of a particular case, approved by the Director-General as a close relative of an employee or the employee's partner.

-H4.17 The Director-General will approve fares assistance where an employee, or an eligible dependant who resides with the employee, stationed at a remote locality travels:

-a. to a location where a close relative is critically ill or dies; or b. where it is necessary for travel from the locality for specialist or emergency medical or dental treatment, due to the lack of a suitable resident medical specialist and/or practitioner or dentist at the locality.

-H4.18 Assistance under paragraph H4.17 includes reimbursement of the cost of return travel to the appropriate locality.
+- H4.16 Other fares assistance.
+For the purpose of other fares assistance, close relative means: - a. an employee's partner, child, parent, sister or brother (including of the employee's partner), or - b. any other person who is, by reason of the special circumstances of a particular case, approved by the Director-General as a close relative of an employee or the employee's partner. - H4.17 The Director-General will approve fares assistance where an employee, or an eligible dependant who resides with the employee, stationed at a remote locality travels: - a. to a location where a close relative is critically ill or dies, or - where it is necessary for travel from the locality for specialist or emergency medical or dental treatment, due to the lack of a suitable resident medical specialist and/or practitioner or dentist at the locality. - H4.18 Assistance under paragraph H4.17 includes reimbursement of the cost of return travel to the appropriate locality.
 It may also include reasonable receipted accommodation costs where they are not able to return to the locality on the same day.
 Employees are only to be reimbursed that part of the accommodation costs not met under a community scheme.
 Where a close relative is critically ill or dies overseas, the appropriate locality is to be the nearest Australian international airport.
-Employees are required to provide documentary evidence to support claims for reimbursement.

-H4.19 Where the use of a private motor vehicle is approved, motor vehicle allowance as set out in the travel budget calculator, is payable up to the costs that would have been incurred had the travel been undertaken at ASD's expense.

-H4.20 An employee eligible for assistance under a community scheme is not to receive fares assistance under paragraph H4.17.
-Employee contributions required under the community scheme will be reimbursed.

-H4.21 Where a child of an employee attends school outside the remote locality, the employee will be reimbursed the cost of up to three return air fares per annum.
-An additional fare may be provided by the Director-General, where satisfied that there are special circumstances requiring an additional reunion visit.

-H4.22 Special education costs allowance for employees at Woomera and Exmouth.
-The Director-General may approve reasonable education costs incurred by an employee located at Woomera or Exmouth in respect of a child in a critical year of schooling.
+Employees are required to provide documentary evidence to support claims for reimbursement. - H4.19 Where the use of a private motor vehicle is approved, motor vehicle allowance as set out in the travel budget calculator, is payable up to the costs that would have been incurred had the travel been undertaken at ASD's expense. - H4.20 An employee eligible for assistance under a community scheme is not to receive fares assistance under paragraph H4.17.
+Employee contributions required under the community scheme will be reimbursed. - H4.21 Where a child of an employee attends school outside the remote locality, the employee will be reimbursed the cost of up to three return air fares per annum.
+An additional fare may be provided by the Director-General, where satisfied that there are special circumstances requiring an additional reunion visit. - H4.22 Education costs assistance.
+The Director-General may approve reasonable education costs incurred by an employee located at a remote locality.